 4. Have breakfast

 Are you guilty of skipping breakfast in the morning?
-That’s a habit that you definitely need to change.
+That’s a habit you definitely need to change.
 Even the busiest of people can make time for breakfasts, and you’ll find some excellent recipes for breakfasts to have on the go.
-By making more time for breakfast, you and your family can spend some extra time together in the mornings ready to face the day ahead.
-One suggestion is to take it in turns to make breakfast each day, meaning everyone gets more time in the mornings.
+One suggestion is to take turns making breakfast each day, meaning everyone gets more time in the mornings.

 5. Cook together

 Surviving on convenience food is not only a bad habit, but it could be making you unhealthy too.
-Lots of foods that are pre-prepared, including takeout, are full of added sugar and salt, which are unnecessary and can be avoided by cooking yourself.
-So that the responsibility of cooking doesn’t fall on one person, get the whole family involved in cooking.
+Most foods that are pre-prepared, including takeout, are full of added sugar and salt.
+So, to change that, get the whole family involved in cooking.
 You can undertake different tasks, have everyone do the prep and learn new recipes in the process.
-Teaching your kids to cook more will help them to take better habits with them when they move out or go to college, so it’s a good thing to start when they’re young.
+Teaching your kids to cook more will help them to healthier and better habits when they move out or go to college, so it’s a good thing to start when they’re young.

 6. Talk to each other

 When you’re all coming and going and juggling work, school and your social lives, it can be difficult for families to keep up with each other.
 Making the time to talk to each other helps you to stay on top of what’s going on in each other’s lives and helps to address any problems that anyone is facing.
-Whether you sit down in the mornings together for breakfast, have dinner as a family or enjoy a coffee and a chat for an hour when everyone is home from work and school, it’s good to talk to each other.
-Make your kids feel comfortable talking to you about their problems so that you can deal with any issues head-on.
+Whether you sit down to have dinner as a family or enjoy a coffee and a chat for an hour when everyone is home from work and school, it’s good to talk to each other.
+This will help your kids be comfortmable talking through emotional and mental stress, helping them to be more healthy when dealing with adult stresses.